Septic Tank Pumping in Dewy Rose, GA

 Do I need a permit for septic work in Dewy Rose?

-You do not need a permit for routine septic tank pumping.
-However, a permit from the Elbert Board of Health is absolutely required for any repairs to your system, modifications, or for a full system replacement.
-This ensures the work meets state and local health codes.
+No permit is required for routine tank pumping.
+However, a permit from the Elbert Board of Health is mandatory for any repairs to your system, such as replacing a distribution box or repairing a line, and for any full system replacement or new installation.

 Can heavy rain delay pumping in Dewy Rose?